cospectrum/boxdrive/README.md

 app = create_app(store)
 ```

-2. start API (in dev mode):
+2. Start the API (in development mode):
 ```bash
 fastapi dev main.py
 ```
-> Swagger will start on http://localhost:8000/docs by default
+> By default, Swagger UI will be available at http://localhost:8000/docs

 ## API Endpoints

-The API provides S3-compatible endpoints:
+The API exposes the following S3-compatible endpoints:

 - `GET /` - List buckets
 - `PUT /{bucket}` - Create a bucket